Best Sortly Alternatives for 2026

 |---|---|---|

-| Snipe-IT (self-hosted) | $0 + hosting costs | IT asset management, check-in/check-out, depreciation |
+| Snipe-IT self-hosted | $0 + hosting | IT asset management, API, unlimited everything |

-| itemit Business | $1,500 | QR + RFID scanning, custody tracking, 250 assets |
+| itemit Starter | £399 | 1,000 assets, QR + RFID path |

 When to Pick Each Alternative

+For inventory that sits on shelves, EZOfficeInventory and Snipe-IT now deliver more capacity per dollar than Sortly at renewal rates.
+For assets that move, no inventory app on this list solves the problem, because they all share the same limitation: they know what you told them, not what's actually happening.
 Sortly knows the location someone typed in.
 Asset Panda knows where the last scan happened.
-EZOfficeInventory knows which site someone checked an asset into.
 None of them know that the generator got loaded onto a truck at 4 AM and driven to a different state.

 Our Solution